-Playing with playdough is fun and (most) young children love it.
+Playing with playdough is fun and most young children love it.
 But have you ever stopped to thing about how playing around with dough actually helps children to develop control and strength of the muscles in their fingers and hands?
 Those same little muscles which they need to be good and strong to hold a pencil and write with.

-Children benefit from having LOTS of opportunities to work with playdough and it is good to encourage…
+Children benefit from having LOTS of opportunities to work with playdough.
+Opportunities for…

 Poking and pinching: is great for finger strength.
 Teaching your child to make pinch pots from clay is one way to encourage a pinching action.

-Cutting: Cutting rolls of playdough with a plastic knife or a pair of child safe scissors provides another way to practice using these everyday tools.
+Cutting: Cutting rolls of playdough with a plastic knife or a pair of child safe scissors provides another way to practice using these every day tools.

 Stamping: Rubber stamps aren’t just for ink and paper.
 For a different experience why not try stamping onto flattened dough, plasticine or clay.

 Working out shapes and how to attach them involves lots of problem solving

 Constructing: Making objects with any of these modelling media involves a variety of construction techniques and plenty of opportunity for planning, problem solving and task perseverance.
 How will I make this balance?
 How will I attach this leg?
 That didn’t work, what else can I try?

 Imagining: As well as being great for fine motor development, there is limitless potential for imaginative play to be found in a ball of dough.
 At Christmas time, Immy played for ages making and ‘opening’ little plasticine presents under a pretty plasticine tree.